bkbnio/kompendium/README.md

 ## Examples

-The following source code can be found in the `kompendium-playground` module
+The full source code can be found in the `kompendium-playground` module.
+Here we show just the adjustments needed to a standard Ktor server to get up and running in Kompendium.

 ```kotlin
 // Minimal API Example